 Note: During the year no shares were credited by the Company to the said DematSuspense Account.

 The Company has not accepted any deposits from the public in terms of Section 73 of theCompanies Act 2013 and rules made there under during the year under review.

-The Company has not given any new loan during the financial year 2016-17 howevercharged interest on outstanding balance of loan given during the last financial year2015-16 details of the same are given below.
-Further the Company has not given anyguarantees covered under the provision of section 186 of the Companies Act 2013.
+The Company has not given any new loan during the financial year2017-18 howevercharged interest on outstanding balance of the loan given during the financial year2015-16 details of the same are given below.

 Your Company is committed to maintain good Corporate Governance practices.
 Pursuant toRegulation 34(3) read with Part C of Schedule V of SEBI (Listing Obligations AndDisclosures Requirements) Regulations 2015 a separate section on Corporate Governancetogether with a certificate from the Company's Auditor confirming compliance is set out inAnnexure D' and Annexure F' forming part of this report.
 Further a declarationon the Code of Conduct is given in Annexure E'.

 As required under Part E of Schedule V of SEBI (Listing Obligations and DisclosuresRequirements) Regulations 2015 the CEO and CFO certification on the accounts of theCompany as given by Sri Pradip Kumar Todi Managing Director and Sri Ajay Kumar PatodiaChief Financial Officer is set out in Annexure E' forming part of this report.

 20. Directors & Key Managerial Personnel